Skip to content

 Eastbound traffic flow on E between E8 and E12 must be used with caution as these intersect with the rapid exit taxiways to be used by arriving aircraft on 31L.

-Aircraft departing from 31R shall be instructed to cross 31L at E6, taxi via H, B then towards one of the available holding points for 31R.
+Aircraft departing from 31R from the south side of the airfield shall be instructed to cross 31L at E6, taxi via H, B then towards one of the available holding points for 31R.

 Aircraft on apron 2 shall be instructed to taxi via E13 or E14 to join E and taxi to holding point E2 or E3.
 Caution must be exercised at taxiway E13 and E10 intersection as this may be in use by arriving aircraft on 13R.